FRRouting/frr/doc/user/pim.rst

    This turns on debugging for PIM nexthop tracking.
 It will display information about RPF lookups and information about when a nexthop changes.

+.. clicmd:: debug pim nht detail

+   This turns on debugging for PIM nexthop in detail.
+This is not enabled by default.

 .. clicmd:: debug pim packet-dump

    This turns on an extraordinary amount of data.
 Each pim packet sent and